johnagan/clean-webpack-plugin/README.md

     /**
      * Custom pattern matching
      *
-     * Removes files on after every build (watch mode) that match this pattern.
+     * Removes files after every build (including watch mode) that match this pattern.
      * Used for files that are not created directly by Webpack.
      *
      * Use !negative patterns to exclude files